Pharma giant Merck nearing possible $40 billion acquisition of Bothell-based Seagen

-Bothell-based Seagen may be acquired by pharma giant Merck in a deal valued at $40 billion, the Wall Street Journal reported Wednesday.
+Bothell-based Seagen may be acquired by pharma giant Merck in a deal valued at $40 billion, The Wall Street Journal reported Wednesday.

 Talks started in late June, and the acquisition could happen within the next few weeks, according to The Journal.
 Seagen, previously known as Seattle Genetics, is Washington’s largest biotechnology company.